portellam/auto-xorg/README.md

 ## Why?
 In my experience, swapping host graphics is trivial and tedious.
 Either by changing config files or 'Multi-Booting' (see **https://github.com/portellam/Auto-VFIO/**), updating Xorg is necessary to boot properly.

 I don't believe the Linux team or VFIO community has made a simple script for this purpose already.
-In response, I made this simple script, and enjoyed the time spent.
+In response, I made this simple script, and enjoyed the time spent learning Bash.

 I know the majority of the VFIO community is part of the greater Linux community, which itself is *small*.
 Both understand Linux can be a time-sink (looking at Debian, Proxmox server, Arch, Gentoo)... including VFIO.
-If I can automate this task and more, at least the end-result will make up for those wasted nights.
+If I can automate this task and more, at least the end-result will make up for those wasted nights (years).